ShadowX666/Bot-Ticket/README.md

 # Discord Bot with Dashboard

-Welcome to the **Discord Bot with Dashboard** project!
+Welcome to the **Ticket Discord Bot** project!
 This bot offers a comprehensive, intuitive, and sleek web dashboard, allowing you to manage your Discord server effortlessly.
 Whether it's configuring ticket systems, managing bot settings, or viewing real-time server statistics, this bot provides all the features you'll need to streamline server administration.

 ## Key Features